kumarshreshtha/clove/README.md

 y.backward()
 ```

-the default backend is numpy and can be toggled using `clove.set_backend('backend_name')`
+the default backend is `'numpy'` and can be toggled using `clove.set_backend('backend_name')`

-Clove also has inbuilt `graphviz` extensions to visualize your computation graphs as you build them:
+Clove has inbuilt `graphviz` extensions to visualize your computation graphs as you build them:

 ```py
 import clove